 - Take care of yourself.
 Keeping boundaries up on a consistent basis is emotionally exhausting.
 Worth it, but exhausting.
 So I suggest being kind to yourself, doing some behavioral activation, and getting as much external support as you can.
 If you can speak with a counselor or trained mental health professional, even better.

 In the end, the ultimate solution against a toxic person is cutting them out.
 The answer is to lift yourself from the situation.

-These steps are not a fix, rather a coping mechanism to help make your life bearable until you can reach help and safety, I encourage anyone in this situation to speak up to someone they trust, encourage your family to get mentally healthy, alert the authorities if you can do so safely, and/or make plans to escape if the situation warrants.
+These steps are not a fix, rather a coping mechanism to help make your life bearable until you can reach help and safety.
+I encourage anyone in this situation to speak up to someone they trust.
+If you can, urge your family to get mentally healthy.
+Alert the authorities if you can do so safely and/or make plans to escape if the situation warrants.